-8. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 7. above where this relates to soundness.
-(Please note that any non-compliance with the duty to co-operate is incapable of modification at examination).
-You will need to say why this modification will make the Local Plan legally compliant or sound.
+8. Please set out what change(s) you consider necessary to make the Proposed Modifications to the Submission Warwick District Local Plan legally compliant or sound, having regard to the test you have identified at Question 5 above where this relates to soundness.
+You will need to say why this change will make the Local Plan/Sustainability Appraisal legally compliant or sound.
 It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
 Please be as precise as possible.